 2. Cost and Time Savings

-Some professionals, startups, and small businesses have a salaried employee or virtual assistant write content for their website and social media channels.
+Some professionals, startups, and small businesses have salaried employees or virtual assistants writing content for their websites and social media channels.
 It is naturally cheaper than having to incur the additional expenses of paying a freelance content writer.
 Unfortunately, there are a couple of possible drawbacks: